Julia the Elder

-Julia the Elder (30 October 39 BC – AD 14), known to her contemporaries as Julia Caesaris filia or Julia Augusti filia (Classical Latin: IVLIA•CAESARIS•FILIA or IVLIA•AVGVSTI•FILIA), was the daughter and only biological child of Augustus, the first Roman Emperor, and his second wife, Scribonia.
+Julia the Elder (30 October 39 BC – AD 14), known to her contemporaries as Julia Caesaris filia or Julia Augusti filia (Classical Latin: IVLIA•CAESARIS•FILIA or IVLIA•AVGVSTI•FILIA), was the daughter and only biological child of Augustus, the first Roman emperor, and his second wife, Scribonia.
 Julia was also stepsister and second wife of the Emperor Tiberius; maternal grandmother of the Emperor Caligula and the Empress Agrippina the Younger; grandmother-in-law of the Emperor Claudius; and maternal great-grandmother of the Emperor Nero.
 Her epithet "the Elder" distinguishes her from her daughter, Julia the Younger.

 Life

 Early life

 At the time of Julia's birth, 39 BC, Augustus had not yet received the title "Augustus" and was known as "Gaius Julius Caesar Divi Filius", though historians refer to him as "Octavian" until 27 BC, when Julia was 11.
 Octavian divorced Julia's mother on the day of her birth and took Julia from her soon thereafter.
 Octavian, in accordance with Roman custom, claimed complete parental control over her.
 She was sent to live with her stepmother Livia and when she was old enough learned how to be an aristocrat.
 Her education appears to have been strict and somewhat old-fashioned.
-Thus, in addition to her studies, Suetonius informs us, she was taught spinning and weaving.
+Thus, in addition to her studies, according to Suetonius, she was taught spinning and weaving.
 Macrobius mentions "her love of literature and considerable culture, a thing easy to come by in that household".

 Julia's social life was severely controlled, and she was allowed to talk only to people whom her father had vetted.
 However, Octavian had a great affection for his daughter and made sure she had the best teachers available.
 Macrobius preserves a remark of Augustus: "There are two wayward daughters that I have to put up with: the Roman commonwealth and Julia."

 In 37 BC, during Julia's early childhood, Octavian's friends Gaius Maecenas and Marcus Vipsanius Agrippa concluded an agreement with Octavian's great rival Mark Antony.
 It was sealed with an engagement: Antony's ten-year-old son Marcus Antonius Antyllus was to marry Julia, then two years old.

 The engagement never led to marriage because civil war broke out.
 In 31 BC, at the Battle of Actium, Octavian and Agrippa defeated Antony and Cleopatra.
 In Alexandria, the defeated couple both committed suicide, and Octavian became sole ruler of the Roman Empire.